Irantwomiles/mintaio-web/README.md

   * Quick Add upcoming hyped mints.
 * Allow for Export/Import of data from localStorage.
 * Make the success/error message link to etherscan.
-* Be able to remove wallet from selected ones in EthTasks.